Professor Robert Schütze

 Professor Schütze is a constitutional scholar with a particular expertise in the law of the European Union and comparative federalism.
 He joined Durham Law School in 2005, where he teaches European constitutional law and comparative constitutional law.
 In the past, he has been a Visiting Professor or Fellow at the British Institute of International and Comparative Law (London), the Centre for European Legal Studies (Cambridge), Fribourg University (Switzerland), the Institute of European and Comparative Law (Oxford), and the Max-Planck Institute for Comparative Public Law and International Law(Heidelberg).
 He has also been a Fulbright-Schuman Scholar at the Centre for European Studies at Harvard University.
 He is a Fellow of the Royal Society of Arts.

 Professor Schütze has published extensively and his work has been translated into a number of languages.
-He is one of the co-editors of the Yearbook of European Law and the author of two popular textbooks: “European Union Law” and “An Introduction to European Law”.
-(A website dedicated to both books can be found here.)
+He is one of the co-editors of the Yearbook of European Law and the author of two textbooks: “European Union Law” and “An Introduction to European Law” (a website dedicated to both books can be found here).
 His monograph "From Dual to Cooperative Federalism: The Changing Structure of European Law" argued that the European Union should be understood as a federal union whose relationship to its Member State has however changed with time.
 The book received the "Best Book" award of the University Association for Contemporary European Studies (UACES), and has had a pioneering impact on the academic literature on the legal nature of the European Union.
 He is currently completing the second volume on the changing-structure-of-European-law theme, which deals with the structure of the internal market.
 He has published a collection of his well-known essays on “Foreign Affairs and the European Constitution”; and has also edited a number of books, in particular – with Professor Takis Tridimas (London) – the “Oxford Principles of European Union Law”.